l7mp/stunner/README.md

 **(WORK IN PROGRESS)**

-STUNner is a cloud-native STUN/TURN server that enables hosting scalable WebRTC services over Kubernetes.

 Ever wondered how to [deploy your WebRTC infrastructure into the cloud](https://webrtchacks.com/webrtc-media-servers-in-the-cloud)?
 Frightened away by the complexities of Kubernetes container networking, and the surprising ways in which it may interact